lilyroberts-a/LeetCode-Dashboard/README.md

 ## How It Works

+The application uses the LeetCode GraphQL API to retrieve user and problem data, including solved questions, difficulty levels, topic tags, submission history and streak information.

-The application retrieves LeetCode data through the API and processes it using Python.
-The results are passed to the Flask frontend and displayed using interactive Chart.js visualisations.
+The data is processed using Python and displayed through interactive Chart.js visualisations.

+## API

+This project uses the [LeetCode GraphQL API](https://github.com/akarsh1995/leetcode-graphql-queries) to retrieve data from LeetCode.

 ## Installation